NAYZK-MAN/NAYZK-MAN-/README.md

 In the name of of Allah the Merciful

-Programming the tool to save effort for beginners
-1 is downloading Metasploit because the majority of people have a problem with the Metasploit installer

-And number 2, download ngrok, and all you have to do is put your token, and the tool will take care of the rest
+number 1 is to download Metasploit because the majority of people have a problem with the Metasploit installer And number 2, download ngrok, and all you have to do is put your token, and the tool will take care of the rest

 No. 3 Make a payload All you have to do is put your host and port and also the tool is running Metasploit